Spring Outdoor Recreation

 The marsh’s 151 acres include wetland, woodland, and prairie ecosystems.
 Each spring, district staff members conduct controlled burns across much of its acreage to release nutrients into the soil from the husks of the grasses and other plants that died over the winter.

-Lincoln Marsh offers programming opportunities to more than 13,000 participants per year.
+Lincoln Marsh provides programming opportunities for more than 13,000 participants per year.
 We provide Nature and Adventure programs to schools, groups, scouts, individuals, and families.
 Our Challenge Course includes team-building, high ropes, a climbing tower, and more.

 To learn more, visit lincolnmarsh.org.